Baltic Sea: Cargo ships collide off Sweden's coast

 - Published

-A major rescue operation is under way after two cargo ships collided in the Baltic Sea off the Swedish coast, causing one vessel to overturn.
+A major rescue operation is under way after two cargo ships collided in the Baltic Sea off the Swedish coast, causing one to overturn.

 At least two people are believed to be in the water following the incident in the early hours of Monday, the Swedish Maritime Administration (SMA) said.

 The overturned ship, the Karin Hoej, is registered in Denmark.
-The other vessel was named as the Scot Carrier.
+The other vessel is the UK-flagged Scot Carrier.

 A spokesman for the SMA said screams were reported from the cold water.